emf-creaf/emf_web/content/workflows/accessing_emf_gpkg_workflow/index.md

     9  POINT (62762.5 4816962)
     10 POINT (58762.5 4816462)

-But this is not so different from directly downloading the data and reading it locally, as the default behaviour of `st_read` is to download the file to a temporal folder and read it from there.
-It's also not so efficient in terms of time, as we need to wait to download the file and read all the data, which also means store all data in memory.
+But this is not so different from downloading the data and reading it locally, as the default behaviour of `st_read` is to download the file to a temporal folder and read it from there.
+It's also not so efficient in terms of time, as we need to wait to download the file and read all the data, which also means storing all data in memory.

 ## Filtering by polygon

-If we don't need all the data extent (peninsular Spain and Balearic Islands), but instead a smaller area, we can take advantage of the `wkt_filter` argument in `st_read`.
+If we don't need all the data extent (peninsular Spain and Balearic Islands), but an smaller area instead, we can take advantage of the `wkt_filter` argument in `st_read`.
-Given a Well Known Text with a polygon, `st_read` uses GDAL to access and retrieve only the part of the files that intersects with that polygon.
+Given a polygon (in *Well Known Text* format), `st_read` uses GDAL to access and retrieve only the part of the files that intersects with that polygon.
 This is useful because reduces transfer size (only a part of the file is read and transfered), time and memory used.